cocos/cocos-docs/en/concepts/scene/light/lightType/sphere-light.md

 | Luminance | Brightness in **Candela per square meter (cd/m<sup>2</sup>)**.<br>Effective when **Term** is set to **LUMINANCE**. |
 | StaticSettings | Static lighting settings, please refer to [Lightmapping](../lightmap.md). |

-> **Note**: currently, the `Size` property of spherical light does not take effect in actual operation, as well as the display of shadows is not supported for now, we will optimize it in subsequent versions, please pay attention to the update announcement.
+> **Note**: currently, the `Size` property of the spherical light does not take effect in actual operation, as well as the display of shadows is not supported for now, we will optimize it in subsequent versions, please pay attention to the update announcement.